Gaming Setup for College Students Under 40000 India 2026

 Corsair Vengeance 16GB DDR4 3200MHz

-2x8GB — dual channel is essential for 5600G
+2x8GBdual channel is essential for 5600G

 HyperX Cloud Stinger Gaming Headset